 The sound quality could be compared to a true democracy.
 Everyone (every note) has a voice that can be heard and represented equally (not to get into politics too much).

-Instead of over-accentuating the bass (like the JBL Xtreme wireless speaker does) – these do a great job of bringing the whole picture to life.
+Instead of over-accentuating the bass – these cans do a great job of bringing the whole picture to life.

 I was curious how they’d sound when put the the test.
 Testing their limits across a wide range of genres was pretty impressive.